wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 <h2 id="Lab 1">Lab 1 SPECTRE & DC graphic analysis of NMOS and PMOS</h2>

 This lab is expected to learn how to do detial DC analysis using NMOS and PMOS.
-The students are provided script of the circuit available [here](/file/Teaching_Clemson/459_lab1.scs) as example.
+The students are provided with [SPECTRE circuit script for lab 1](/file/Teaching_Clemson/459_lab1.scs) as example.
 Based on the provided example, students are expected to explore the various parameters of 45nm gpdk library.